openharmony/docs/en/application-dev/reference/apis/js-apis-net-connection.md

 getDefaultNet(callback: AsyncCallback\<NetHandle>): void

 Obtains the default active data network.
 This API uses an asynchronous callback to return the result.
+You can use [getNetCapabilities](#connectiongetnetcapabilities) to obtain information such as the network type and capabilities.

 **Required permission**: ohos.permission.GET_NETWORK_INFO